-AS 2201, An Audit of Internal Control Over Financial Reporting That Is Integrated with An Audit of Financial Statements Selecting Controls to Test AS 2201.39 The auditor should test those controls that are important to the auditor's conclusion about whether the company's controls sufficiently address the assessed risk of misstatement to each relevant assertion.
-Issuer A APPENDIX B - Special Topics INTEGRATION OF AUDITS AS 2201.B9 To obtain evidence about whether a selected control is effective, the control must be tested directly; the effectiveness of a control cannot be inferred from the absence of misstatements detected by substantive procedures.
+• An Audit of Internal Control Over Financial Reporting That Is Integrated Audit of Financial Statements APPENDIX B - SPECIAL TOPICS Integration of Audits AS 2201.B9 To obtain evidence about whether a selected control is effective, the control must be tested directly; the effectiveness of a control cannot be inferred from the absence of misstatements detected by substantive procedures.
 The absence of misstatements detected by substantive procedures, however, should inform the auditor's risk assessments in determining the testing necessary to conclude on the effectiveness of a control.
 Issuer A